 Some Helper Functions

-There are various functions that can help you work around with lists, some of them are below.
+Various functions can help you work around with lists; some of them are below.

 We have len() function to count elements in a list.
 All you need to do is supply a list or tuple object.